IIT-EnergySystemModels/InfraFair/doc/16_Heat_example.rst

 **Generation results**
  ==================================== =========== =========== =============
- **Area**                             Rotterdam   The Hauge   Lansingerland
+ **Area**                             Rotterdam   The Hague   Lansingerland
  ------------------------------------ ----------- ----------- -------------
   Rotterdam Network                   861.06      0           0
-  The Hauge Network                   47.65       81.89       0
+  The Hague Network                   47.65       81.89       0
   Lansingerland Network               149.73      0           62.53
  ------------------------------------ ----------- ----------- -------------
  **Flow Created by Other generators** 0           47.65       149.73